Phew first chat done

 University of Bristol

-Favourite thing to do in science To make new things that no one in the world has made before and try and get them to do something important like renewable materials or save lives.
+Favourite thing to do in my job: To make new things that no one in the world has made before and try and get them to do something important like renewable materials or save lives.

 I use carbon dioxide that would otherwise be polluting the atmosphere and turn it into a useful material like plastic